PSA: There’s a Build Your Bundle $50 Giveaway in this post!

 At the end of the school year, or before the new one begins, homeschoolers like to get rid of used curriculum to have extra funds for the next year.
-Mamas are breaking the code when it comes to thinking about how they can’t afford to homeschool.
+Mamas are continually breaking the code when it comes to thinking about how they can’t afford to homeschool.

 Don’t forget to join our Facebook Group Fervent Christian Homeschoolers!

 In my opinion, this is one of the best ways to get high-quality resources for your homeschooling journey.
 Anytime you need a resource, you can always find a blog that has something to fit your needs.

 Pinterest is more than just a craft, recipe, hobby social media tool- it’s a top-notch virtual library.
-Just type what you’re looking for into the search bar and find a plethora of activities, ebooks, experiments, ideas, workbooks, copywork and so much more and mostly for free!
-If you’re looking for homeschool bloggers to follow, this is your ticket to them all!
+Just type what you’re looking for into the search bar and find a plethora of activities, ebooks, experiments, ideas, workbooks, copywork and so much more and tons for free!

 Utilize your local library